Bible Meaning: Founded peaceful, teaching of peace, set ye double peace

 Strong's Concordance #H3389, #G2414

-Jerusalem, before the time of David, was called Jebusi (Joshua 18:16, 28) and Jebus (1Chronicles 11:4).
+Jerusalem was at one time called Jebusi (Joshua 18:16, 28) and Jebus (1Chronicles 11:4).
 It was populated by a people known as the Jebusites.
-Jebusi means "descendants of Jebus" (Strong's #H2983) while Jebus means, "threshing place" or "trodden" (Strong's #H2982).
 In 1003 B.C., after all the Israelite tribes accept him as their king, David attacks and conquers Jebus.
-He renames it Jerusalem and makes it his capital city.
+He then renames it and makes it his capital.

-Jerusalem continue to be the capital of a united Israel under Solomon.
+Jerusalem continues to be the capital of a united Israel under Solomon.
 After the kingdom splits in 930 it becomes the capital of the Kingdom of Judah.
 It stays Judah's capital until it is destroyed, and its temple burned down, by the Babylonians in 586 B.C.
 Though later rebuilt, the city and its temple would suffer many more attacks throughout its long history.

 The city conquered by David is referenced a variety of ways in the Bible.
 It was first known as Salem (Genesis 14:18), then Jebus (Judges 19:10), then as the city of David (2Samuel 6:12) after the king conquered it.
 In the Psalms David referred to it as the city of God (Psalm 46:4) and the city of the Lord of hosts (Psalm 48:8).